webrcade/webrcade-docs/docs/editor/tools/generate-manifest.md

 The URL displayed is the webЯcade package archive manifest (`.json`) file in cloud storage that was created as a result of the generate manifest operation.
 The `COPY` button copies this URL to the clipboard.
-It can be used directly in the `Package Archive or Package Manifest (URL)` field on the `Properties` tab of a archive-based item (For example, [Quake](../../../apps/engines/quake/) or [ScummVM](../../../apps/engines/scummvm/)).
+It can be used directly in the `Package Archive or Package Manifest (URL)` field on the `Properties` tab of an archive-based item (For example, [Quake](../../../apps/engines/quake/) or [ScummVM](../../../apps/engines/scummvm/)).

 If for some reason, you forget to copy the URL, it can be found within the cloud storage folder you selected.